josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Governance_And_Containment/🈺_Governance_And_Prevent/👾_post_carceral_era_counter_extremism.md

 ---

 ## 🏮 Footer
-*Post-Carceral-Era Counter-Extremism* is a living node of the Polaris Protocol.
+*👾 Post-Carceral-Era Counter-Extremism* is a living node of the Polaris Protocol.
 It outlines what counter-extremism must become after the collapse of carceral legitimacy — and what PREVENT must confront if it wants to survive the next era.

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2025-11-23_
+_Last updated: 2025-12-09_